Monthly Archives: July 2014

 Note that a Collect is a “form of prayer unique to the Western Church;” in the Scribe’s church, it is said at the beginning of each Sunday service.
 It is a form of collective prayer, often followed by a period of silence “collect all their thoughts and prayers and, in essence, give them to the celebrant, who prays on behalf of all.”
 (Emphasis added.)

-So the prayer above could be tweaked to read that God would hopefully grant “all the people of this land” the goodwill and disposition to be generous and/or helpful, in order to “maintain [all] our liberties in righteousness and peace .”
+Note too that there are a number of definitions of grace, but the one that seems most fitting here seems to be a “disposition to be generous or helpful; goodwill.”
+See Definition of grace by the Free Online Dictionary.
+So the prayer above could be tweaked to read that God grants “all the people of this land” the goodwill and disposition to be generous and/or helpful, in order to “maintain [all] our liberties in righteousness and peace .”
 (Say what?
 See also More honoured in the breach than in the observance.)

 Turning to the Bible readings for July 4th, one point to be noted from Deuteronomy 10:17-21 is that God “is not partial and takes no bribe,” He executes justice for orphans and widows, and “loves the strangers, providing them food and clothing.
 You shall also love the stranger, for you were strangers in the land of Egypt.”
 (Emphasis added.
 Various translations substitute “sojourner,” “foreigner,” or “immigrant” for the word “stranger” in the King James Version.)